 To achieve this requires ‘client-centricity’ which, in simple terms, means putting clients at the very heart of the ﬁrm.
 This transcends quality, to mean all the ﬁrm’s lawyers and business services professionals viewing every aspect of the ﬁrm from the client perspective.
 In this article, we use the terms ‘client centricity’ and ‘CX’ interchangeably.

 For clients, quality assurance is diﬃcult in legal and other professional services.
-Lawyers and other professionals frequently have more knowledge of the topic in hand than do their clients, creating ‘power asymmetry’.
-Work product is frequently co-created with clients – or at least based heavily on client inputs.
+Lawyers and other professionals frequently have more knowledge of the topic in hand than do their clients.
+This creates a ‘power asymmetry’.
+Work product is frequently co-created with clients, or at least based heavily on client inputs.
 Consistently poor performance leads inevitably to reputational damage, sanctions for professional negligence and, ultimately, failure.